yunsii/Weibo-Selenium/README.md

 A set of tools of Sina Microblog & Baidu Post Bar by Python 3.

-I will try my best to write the English document, juse because my English is very pool.
-Also, it's a good time to learn English and  Python.
+I will try my best to write the English document, it's a good time to learn English and  Python.
 How wonderful!
 Let's go ~

 ## sina_weibo_rcl